nextcloud/passman/README.md

 Passman uses a single `.js` file for the templates.
 `templates.js` is build width `grunt`.
 To watch for changes use `grunt watch`
+To run the unit tests install phpunit globally, and stup the envioronment variables on the `launch_phpunit.sh` script then just run that script any argumetns passed to this script will be forwarded to phpunit.

 ## Main developers
 - Brantje